openprocurement/openprocurement.auctions.swiftsure/docs/source/award_workflow.rst

 Legend
 """"""

- \* admission protocol is downloaded and award is switched to `pending` by the organizer.
+ \* admission protocol is uploaded and award is switched to `pending` by the organizer.

- \*\* protocol is downloaded and award is switched to `active` by the organizer.
+ \*\* protocol is uploaded and award is switched to `active` by the organizer.

  \*\*\* organizer has decided to disqualify the bidder.

- \~ admission protocol is not downloaded and award is not switched to `pending` by the organizer in time.
+ \~ admission protocol is not uploaded and award is not switched to `pending` by the organizer in time.

  \~\~ organizer has decided to disqualify the bidder.
-The approptiate document is downloaded and award is manually switched to `unsuccessful`.
+The approptiate document is uploaded and award is manually switched to `unsuccessful`.

  \~\~\~ organizer switched contract to `cancelled`.